 A cycling renaissance is taking place throughout North America and across the globe.
-One need only do a search on Flickr for ‘bikes’ or ‘fixie’ to find limitless images of young urbanites the world over connecting with one another while utilizing cycles as part of their daily social routine.
+One need only do a search on Instagram for ‘bikes’ or ‘fixie’ to find limitless images of young urbanites the world over connecting with one another while utilizing cycles as part of their daily social routine.
 Automobiles are on the decline, as cars are increasingly viewed as impractical modes of transport within the city.
 Light rail, bus, and bicycle mode shares are on the rise.
 These are encouraging trends for those concerned with the livable streets and the climate crisis.
-In what will hopefully become an ongoing series, I asked three women whom I respect and admire a great deal for their thoughts on this cultural shift: Janel Sternbetz currently traveling, replied from New Orleans, Joliene Adams based in Eldorado Springs, CO, and Jakkz Raines who lives in Oakland, CA. Their answers illustrate cycling as a powerful tool for social progress beyond the confines of Portland.
+In what will hopefully become an ongoing series, I asked three women whom I respect and admire a great deal for their thoughts on this cultural shift: Janel Sternbetz currently traveling, replied from New Orleans, Joliene Adams based in Eldorado Springs, CO, and Jakkz Raines who lives in Oakland, CA.

 REBEL METROPOLIS: How would you describe yourself?